cirruslabs/cirrus-cli/STARLARK-TEMPLATING.md

 load("github.com/cirrus-templates/golang", "detect_tasks")
 ```

-When no when no `.star` is specified, the convention is to load `lib.star` by default.
+When no `.star` file to load is specified, the convention is to load `lib.star` by default.
 So, behind the scenes this will be expanded into:

 ```python
 load("github.com/cirrus-templates/golang/lib.star", "detect_tasks")